The Essential Guide to Water Heater Maintenance

 Tankless Water Heaters heat water on demand, meaning they do not store hot water.
 While they often use less energy, they still require routine upkeep.
 This involves descaling, changing filters, and ensuring the system operates efficiently.

-By grasping these differences, you can better maintain your unit whether it's tank or tankless.
+By understanding these differences, you can better maintain your unit, whether it's tank or tankless.